Fuse FM: Awards

 Fuse FM has a history of high quality student broadcasting, with its DJs having won many awards at the National Student Radio Awards.
-In 2012, Hattie Pearson won Best Female for her work on Fuse.
+In 2023, Honor Mant, Head of Talk Shows, won Best Entertainment Programming at the annual Student Radio Awards in London.
+Fuse FM was won silver for Best Branding.

 As part of her prize, Hattie covered an early morning breakfast slot on BBC Radio 1 on Friday 29 March 2013.
-In 2011, James Robinson received a nomination in the Best Male category.
-In 2010, Chelsea Dickenson won Best Newcomer, in 2007 Becca Day-Preston won the Bronze Prize for Female Presenter of the Year, Andrew Jackson won Male Presenter of the Year in 2006, while Minnie Stephenson claimed the Female Presenter of the Year award in 2005.